SalmanRasheed568/codealpha_tasks/README.md

 ## 📄 License

 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
-Feel free to use, modify, and distribute.
+You can freely use, modify, and distribute it.

 ---

 ## 🙌 Acknowledgements

-* Inspired by simple portfolio/gallery UI concepts
+* Basic structure inspired by modern gallery layouts
-* Basic modal/lightbox idea implemented using vanilla JavaScript
+* Lightbox-style interaction built using vanilla JavaScript

 ---

-Would you like this turned into a `README.md` file or enhanced with screenshot previews or deploy instructions via GitHub Pages?